alexhergomz/The-Complete-Journey-End2End/README.md

 - Portable - the entire database is in a single file
 - Reliable and stable - ACID compliant transactions
 - Great for data analysis and exploration workflows

-## Future Development

-The roadmap outlines the full progression of the project.
-After setting up the database and initial exploration, the next steps will be:

-1. Developing the customer segmentation module
-2. Building time series forecasting capabilities
-3. Creating price optimization models
-4. Implementing inventory management recommendations
-5. Building the integrated dashboard

-## Contributors

-- Your Name

 ## License